 You should expect a lower probability of it happening or a lesser impact if it does after you have taken management action.

-In the academy sector, this risk assessment process is documented on a risk register.
+In the academy sector, you will document this risk assessment process on a risk register.
 In the maintained sector, you may have an LA risk register template that you use or you may record it in another way.

-There are four main approaches to risk; tolerating (accepting and managing), treating (controlling or reducing), transferring (contracting out or insuring) and terminating (avoiding).
 The approach you choose to manage each risk will depend on your context and your resources.

-To be clear on accountability and responsibility, you should determine who ‘owns’ each risk.
-This will likely be the person who is responsible for implementing the mitigating actions.
 While we know that the ‘buck’ stops with the headteacher, risk management is everyone’s responsibility.
 Line management and reporting to your LGB should incorporate the risk management process, ensuring that the accountability chain is robust.

-When a risk has been successfully mitigated to what you determine to be an ‘acceptable’ level, there should be a point where this risk is removed from the risk register.
+When you have successfully mitigated a risk to what you determine to be an ‘acceptable’ level, there should be a point where you remove this risk from the risk register.

-This means that the focus of risk management is not diluted and that priority is given to current and ‘live’ risks.
-In the future, it may be that some risks ‘return’ and at that point, they can be revisited.
+This means that the focus of risk management is not diluted and that you give priority to current and ‘live’ risks.
+In the future, it may be that some risks ‘return’ and at that point, you can revisit them.

-When it comes to managing strategic risk, it’s important that the process is integrated into existing structures and systems.
+When it comes to managing strategic risk, it’s important that you integrate the process into existing structures and systems.
 This ensures that it is a regular topic of discussion.

-The more people that are involved in the identification, assessment and management of risk, the less likely it is that the process will become subjective or overlooked.
+The more people involved in the identification, assessment and management of risk, the less likely it is that the process will become subjective or overlooked.

-Risk management may appear to be an onerous administrative process but when it’s well implemented, it can help you to protect your school, staff and students as well as save money, provide stability and help you to make smart decisions about the use of time and resources.
+Risk management may appear to be an onerous administrative process.
+However, when you implement it well, it can help you to protect your school, staff and students as well as save money, provide stability and help you to make smart decisions about the use of time and resources.

 Risk management: self-evaluation